Ade179/hello-react-front-end/README.md

 In order to run this project you need:

-- Install ruby on your computer or run it with docker
+- Install node on your computer
-- Have rails installed on your computer
+- check node version with node -v

 ### Setup